-Join Bert Monroy for an in-depth discussion in this video Adding moss and lighting, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Adding moss and lighting, part of Creating Dreamscapes in Photoshop: 1.

 Now we could look at our plane, and it's starting to look like it's crashed, but now we got…to make it look like it crashed a long, long time ago.…So we have got to do a couple of little adjustments here and there.…Now right off the bat, I see that the propellor is a little blue.…So I am going to take this area back here where I broke it which is right there, a little…prop tip, and I am going to go into Hue/ Saturation and kind of bring down the Saturation, so…it starts to become a little more like a gray just like that.…And in fact, I am going to do that to the entire plane.…So I am going to go down to the plane here, and I go into the Hue/Saturation, and we will…tone it down a little bit.…